The European Centre for Social Welfare Policy and Research supports the Sustainable Development Goals

 Delivering these alternative care models often requires new skills and training needs to those in residential care, and also poses different risks.
 One big factor is how technology and digital solutions can impact the work and workload in these new models of care and the skills needed to manage these digital solutions.

-The project will pay special attention to the role of social partners and collective bargaining in managing changing job profiles, skills, and training needs, and ensuring good working conditions.
-Project findings will help the social services sector to further build its capacity to take part in effective and recognised social dialogue, by feeding into the Social Employers and EPSU’s planned joint work in the framework of sectoral social dialogue.
+The project paid special attention to the role of social partners and collective bargaining in managing changing job profiles, skills, and training needs, and ensuring good working conditions.
+Project findings help the social services sector to further build its capacity to take part in effective and recognised social dialogue, by feeding into the Social Employers and EPSU’s planned joint work in the framework of sectoral social dialogue.

 - Desk research/Literature review

-- Interviews with national and European stakeholders (16 interviews with social partners from at least 8 EU countries and 4-5 EU-level interviews, with organisations representing services users)
+- Interviews with national and European stakeholders (16 interviews with social partners from at least 8 EU countries and 4 EU-level interviews, with organisations representing services users)

 - Analysis of data